spring-attic/spring-net-vsnet/readme.txt

 We are always happy to receive your feedback on the forums.
 If you think you found a bug, have an improvement suggestion or feature request, please submit a ticket in JIRA (see link above).

+6. Contributing to Spring.NET CodeConfig

+Github is for social coding: if you want to write code, we encourage contributions through pull requests from forks of this repository (see http://help.github.com/forking/).
+Before we accept a non-trivial patch or pull request we will need you to sign the contributor's agreement (see https://support.springsource.com/spring_committer_signup).
+Signing the contributor's agreement does not grant anyone commit rights to the main repository, but it does mean that we can accept your contributions, and you will get an author credit if we do.
+Active contributors might be asked to join the core team, and given the ability to merge pull requests.